 Music is a big part of Hawaiian life and the most popular wedding song is "Ke Kali Nei Au."
 Popularly played using ukeleles and slack-key guitars as the first dance song at most Hawaiian weddings, it was adapted from a 1926 song written by Charles E. King.
 Over the years it’s been translated and performed numerous times but the most famous version is the one sung by Elvis Presley in the movie Blue Hawaii.

 The Wedding Feast

 Weddings call for a traditional luau (Hawaiian party) where the star of the feast is a kalua pig that’s been slow-cooked in an imu (underground oven) before it is shredded and served.
 Hawaiian cuisine typically incorporates native ingredients with Asian and Polynesian flavors.
 Popular dishes include sesame-crusted ahi (tuna) and a Hawaiian-style bouillabaisse (fish stew) spiked with tropical fruits like lychee, guava, papaya, and pineapple.
 Other dishes worth noting are poi (taro root paste), moi poke (seasoned raw fish), lau lau (cooked meat wrapped in Ti leaves), and kulolo (brown sugar coconut pudding).
-For the wedding cake, Nielson points to the use of lilikoi, a Hawaiian variant of passion fruit, as it is the perfect blend of sweet and tart flavors.
+Lilikoi, a Hawaiian variant of passion fruit, makes a great wedding cake.

 As a parting gift, some couples choose products made in Hawaii like Hawaiian coffee or customized cookies from Honolulu Cookie Company.
-For Nielson, her go-to is Big Island’s Bee’s Raw and Organic Honey, which has been a perennial guest favorite.
+Ask your planner about local products to give to your guests!